Bedřich Dlouhý

-Bedřich Dlouhý (born 2 August 1932) is a Czech painter and an Emeritus Professor at the Academy of Fine Arts in Prague.
+Bedřich Dlouhý (2 August 1932 – 30 May 2025) was Czech painter and a professor at the Academy of Fine Arts in Prague.

-Life
+Life and career

 Bedřich Dlouhý's family moved from Plzeň to Most, and after the annexation of Sudetenland in 1938, settled in Prague.
 His father, formerly a newspaper editor, was arrested at the beginning of the German occupation and executed in 1941.
 In 1947 Bedřich Dlouhý became a trainee at Upak-Krutý ceramics manufacturer, before studying at the State Vocational Ceramics School (1949–1952), where he met Karel Nepraš.

 Dlouhý then studied painting in Miloslav Holý's studio at the Academy of Fine Arts in Prague (1952–1957).
 In 1957 he was expelled for political reasons and sent to North Bohemia, where he worked as a labourer.
 A year later, at Professor Holý's request, Dlouhý was allowed to return to the Academy, and finished his studies in Karel Souček's studio (1959).

-Alongside Karel Nepraš, Jan Koblasa and Rudolf Komorous, Bedřich Dlouhý was a founding member of the Club (1954) and a later of the group called The Šmidras (1957).
-In the dangerous years of Stalinist repression in the 1950s, Bedřich Dlouhý and his friends from The Šmidras organised various non-art and pataphysical projects such as the Malmuzherciáda exhibition (1954), a collective absurdist novel called Moroa – A Tale of Great Woe, starting their own brass band and the Palette of the Motherland Ice Hockey Club (1962), a production of the play The Incendiary's Daughter, and a special event at the Reduta jazz club to commemorate the naïve poet Václav Svoboda Plumlovský, while during their mandatory Marxism lessons at the Academy they would draw humorous pictures.
+Alongside Karel Nepraš, Jan Koblasa and Rudolf Komorous, Bedřich Dlouhý was a founding member of the Club (1954) and later of the group called Šmidra group (1957).
+In the dangerous years of Stalinist repression in the 1950s, Bedřich Dlouhý and his friends from the Šmidra group organised various non-art and pataphysical projects such as the Malmuzherciáda exhibition (1954), a collective absurdist novel called Moroa – A Tale of Great Woe, starting their own brass band and the Palette of the Motherland Ice Hockey Club (1962), a production of the play The Incendiary's Daughter, and a special event at the Reduta jazz club to commemorate the naïve poet Václav Svoboda Plumlovský, while during their mandatory Marxism lessons at the Academy they would draw humorous pictures.
 Dlouhý graduated in portrait and figure painting in 1959.
 He was conscripted in 1960, and on returning to Prague he found his first studio in Žižkov, where in 1962 he held a private exhibition of his work.